tshepang/blog/content/Dead Man (1995).md

 -   The character of Crispin Glover is also bizarre.
 He gives a very good performance, brief as it is.

-I don\'t know what the fuck\'s up with the story though, what the point of it all is.
+I don't know what the fuck's up with the story though, what the point of it all is.
 Why do people make movies like this?
 It does however possess the honor of having an entire book written about it, by [the great Jonathan Rosenbaum].